Musrara

-Musrara (مصرارة, מוסררה, also known by its Hebrew name, Morasha, מורשה) is a neighborhood in Jerusalem.
-It is bordered by Meah Shearim and Beit Yisrael on the north, the Old City on the south, Bab a-Zahara to the east, and the Russian Compound and Kikar Safra to the west.
+Musrara (مصرارة, מוסררה, also known by its Hebrew name, Morasha, מורשה) is a formerly Ottoman neighborhood in what is now West Jerusalem.
+It is bordered by the Israeli neighborhoods of Mea Shearim and Beit Yisrael to the north, by the Russian Compound and Kikar Safra to the west, and by Mamilla mall to the south, and the Old City to the east.

 History

-Musrara was founded by upper class Christian Palestinians residents during the late 19th century, as a part of the "departure from the walls", during which people began living outside the Old City of Jerusalem.
+Musrara was founded by upper class Arab Christians residents during the late 19th century, as a part of the "departure from the walls", during which people began living outside the Old City of Jerusalem.

-During the 1947–1949 Palestine war, the Palestinian residents fled during the fighting or were expelled and not permitted to return to their homes.
+During the 1947–1949 Palestine war, the Arab residents fled during the fighting or were expelled as part of the larger 1948 Palestinian expulsion and flight and not permitted to return to their homes.
 Musrara remained on the Israeli side of the border between Israel and Jordan.